LogainHamdan/Multi-Modules-Flutter-Quiz-App/README.md

 3. **Quiz Modules**:
 To enhance user excitement and engagement.
    - **MCQ Quiz**:
-     - Fetches data dynamically from an API endpoint.
+     - Fetches data dynamically from an API endpoint (https://api.jsonserve.com/Uw5CrX)
      - Seamlessly integrates API data with an intuitive user interface.
    - **True/False Quiz**:
      - Built using local data stored within the project.

 5. **Gamification and Enhanced Features**:
    - **Interactive Timer**: A countdown timer keeps users engaged and builds suspense, playing an alert sound when only 5 seconds remain, creating a sense of urgency and excitement.